thegrumpys/odop/docs/About/userAccounts.md

 In order to sign out, use the browser refresh button and then click the "Logout" button.

-Note that by design, after a period of inactivity (in the future, 2 - 8 hours), the user will be automatically logged out.
+Note that by design, after a period of inactivity (in the future, 8 hours or longer), the user session will expire.
 Currently, there is an issue with this feature that is under active investigation.
-Until this issue is resolved, users are logged out one hour after login.
+Until this issue is resolved, user sessions expire eight hours after login.
-If that happens, un-saved data will be lost.
-An attempt to save a design after automatic logout will produce an error.
+If that happens, it will not be possible to open (**File : Open** menu) existing designs or save (**File : Save** and **File : SaveAs** menus) in-progress designs.
 In this situation,
 it should still be possible to print from your browser to save the current state of an in-progress design.